galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 > 1. {% tool [Plot with Scanpy](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_plot/scanpy_plot/1.9.6+galaxy3) %} with the following parameters:
 >    - {% icon param-file %} *"Annotated data matrix"*: `output_h5ad` (output of **AnnData Operations** {% icon tool %})
 >    - *"Method used for plotting"*: `Embeddings: Scatter plot in UMAP basis, using 'pl.umap'`
->        - *"Keys for annotations of observations/cells or variables/genes"*: `leiden, MS4A1, CD3D, LEF1, NKG7, TREM1, LYZ, PPBP`
+>        - *"Keys for annotations of observations/cells or variables/genes"*: `leiden, CD3D, CD8A, CD4, MS4A1, NKG7, CD14, FCER1A`
 >        - {% icon param-toggle %} *"Show edges?"*: `No`
 >        - In *"Plot attributes"*
 >           - *"Number of panels per row"*: `2`